 This two-year exploratory project investigated a probable cause of Yakima County’s high rates of diarrheal illness – bacterial pathogens from livestock, taken home or in well water.
 It is hypothesized that occupational and environmental exposure pathways from livestock operations pose a significant risk of exposure to zoonotic bacterial contamination for farmworkers and their families.
 This study demonstrates the effectiveness of currently available methods for recovery of example bacteria from various surfaces.
 These methods are available to exposure science researchers.
 Additionally this study examines the roles of organism die-off and the experimental design of validation studies in the reported efficacy for surface sampling methods.

 Climate change will have serious and long-term consequences for public health.
 The greatest impacts will be in cities with milder summers, less air conditioning and higher population density, which are characteristic of the Pacific Northwest.
-A multi-disciplinary team of UW scientists will evaluate the impact of climate change on human health in the Pacific Northwest, work with local communities to study health risks that will likely occur in the next 35 years and uncover how communities might mitigate those risks.
-This 3-year project aims to develop an evidence-based forecast of health impacts for different communities.
+A multi-disciplinary team of UW scientists evaluated the impact of climate change on human health in the Pacific Northwest, worked with local communities to study health risks that will likely occur in the next 35 years and uncovered how communities might mitigate those risks.
+This 3-year project developed an evidence-based forecast of health impacts for different communities.
 This evidence will enable public health officials to develop specific plans of action to prevent health risks associated with climate change.

 Read the UW News Article: UW researchers to study impacts of climate change on health in the Pacific Northwest